dappforce/subsocial-docs/docs/sdk/getting-started/FlatAPI.md

 title: Flat API
 ---

-Flat API creates a new connection to Flat Subsocial API (with wrapper which return flat structs).
+Flat API creates a new connection to the Flat Subsocial API (with a wrapper which returns flat structs).
 Thus, using the Flat, we abstract from the blockchain and can use the usual javascript types.

 ```
 FlatSubsocialApi(props: NewSubsocialApiProps): FlatSubsocialApi